ELF-Lab/ParserTools/csv2fst/README.md

 to do anything if you have installed `giella-core`).

 You should now be able to run `make all` and `make check`.
-This will generate two log files `yaml-test.log` and `core-yaml-test.log`.
-The first file represents tests for the subset of the Ojibwe morphology which we currently understand better.
-There is more uncertainty and dialectal variation in the tests presented in `yaml-test.log`.
+This will generate three log files:

+* `yaml-test.log` (tests for the subset of the Ojibwe morphology which we currently understand well)
+* `core-yaml-test.log` (there is more uncertainty and dialectal variation in the tests)
+* `opd-test.log` (these tests check integration of an external lexical resource) The

-Both log files should show very few failures (5-15 fails per file).
+The first two log files should show very few failures (5-15 fails per file).
+The third one will probably contain more failures

 ## The `csv2lexc.py` script